SeanBriar/bookshelfApp/README.md

 **About**

 Literature directory hosted on Heroku aimed at allowing users to keep track of their favorite books.
-Users will have 3 different shelves (Currently Reading, Have Read, and Want to Read) where they can add, edit, and delete books.
+Users will be able to put books into 3 separate categories: Currently Reading, Have Read, and Want to Read.
+Categories will be initiated by button options, adding CSS using jQuery to prompt user of changes.
+They can add, edit, and delete books.

 **Technologies Used**

 * HTML
 * CSS
+* jQuery
 * Node.js
 * Express
 * MongoDB/Mongoose